Curriculum – Science

 Our curriculum is designed to:

-• develop interpersonal skills Introduction and use of correct vocabulary, collaborative work.
+• Develop interpersonal skills — introduction and use of correct vocabulary, collaborative work.

-In developing our curriculum we have the following drivers at its heart:
+In developing our curriculum, we have the following drivers at its heart:

 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

-Understanding the world Making sense of their physical world and their community
+Making sense of their physical world and their community

 Increase of children’s personal experiences and meeting important people.